JackOfDickson/Target_Practice_Trading/README.md

 A local trader has come to you with a portfolio of cryptocurrencies that she wants to be able to analyse it more effectively.

 She has a small sample data set to give you and would like you to build a Minimum Viable Product that uses the data to display her portfolio so that she can make better decisions.

+## MVP

+The locaol trader should be able to:

+- View total current value.
+- View individual and total performance trends.
+- Retrieve a list of share prices from an external API and allow the user to add shares to her portfolio.
+- View a chart of the current values in her portfolio.

 ## Target Practice Trading